SumoLogic/sumologic-documentation/docs/csa/search-and-monitor.md

 Monitoring user activity helps you understand what they are doing in your environment.
 By monitoring user activity, you may be able to discover and isolate potential malicious activity before it impacts your system.

-## Search and monitor CloudTrail logs

-A [CloudTrail](/docs/integrations/amazon-aws/cloudtrail/) log is a record in JSON format.
+In this article, we describe how to create a dashboard to search and monitor [AWS CloudTrail](/docs/integrations/amazon-aws/cloudtrail/) logs.
+A CloudTrail log is a record in JSON format.
 The log contains information about requests for resources in your account, such as:

 * who made the request
 * the services used